HanJos93/Summative-Assignment-2---Phishing-Quiz/README.md

                 answer_radiobtns.pack(anchor="n", padx=20)
                 option_value += 1
 ```
-Finally once the user clicks the submit button to submit their answers, the results variable tracks which answers they chose and adds +1 to the score for each correct question.
+Finally, once the user clicks the submit button to submit their answers, the results variable tracks which answers they chose and adds +1 to the score for each correct question.
 ```python
 answers = []
         for var in self.var_results: